 There are seven deep veins located in the lower extremities, they include:

 - Posterio tibial

 Due to the fact that deep veins collectively carry the majority of your blood, an obstruction can become life-threatening.
 Clotting or thrombosis causes obstruction of a deep vein.
 DVT or deep vein thrombosis occurs when a blood clot forms in the deep veins.

 How does deep vein thrombosis develop?

 Deep vein thrombosis (DVT) typically occurs in the deep veins found in the legs.
 Blood clots occur when blood thickens and clumps together.
 It can either present no symptoms or cause pain, swelling, discoloration, cramping or warmth in the affected area.

 This venous problem can cause swelling and pain in your veins and may even lead to life-threatening health conditions such as pulmonary embolism.
 Being a serious health condition, pulmonary embolism (PE) happens whenever a piece of a blood clot breaks in your bloodstream and blocks one of the lung’s blood vessels.

 Since 2005, USA Vein Clinics offers a wide range of vein procedures.
 Both spider and varicose vein leg pain treatment, offered at our clinics is approved by the FDA.
 Our experienced vein specialists who understand a patient’s vein problem and deliver the right procedures.
 Because of that, this leg swelling and pain treatment center has become one of the most dependable names when it comes to getting rid of different vein problems.

 Don’t let painful legs negatively impact your daily life.
-Click the button below to schedule your appointment with one of our vein specialists at USA Vein Clinics and take that first step toward rebuilding a healthy venous network.
+Take the first step toward rebuilding a healthy venous network.
+Click the button below to schedule your appointment with one of our vein specialists at USA Vein Clinics.